 Prior to the appointment of a new employee/volunteer and then at three yearly intervals, Premier School of Dance will direct the employee/volunteer to obtain a Letter of Clearance from the Screening Unit as evidence that the applicant does not pose an increased risk of harm to children.
 Premier School of Dance may obtain a further criminal history assessment for an employee/volunteer at any time that Premier School of Dance believes it necessary or desirable for the purpose of maintaining a child safe environment.

 Exemptions from this requirement may apply in some circumstances (see below).
-However Premier School of Dance retains the discretion to decide on a case-by-case basis whether any relevant exemptions will be exercised.

 - An organisation that provides equipment, food or venues for children’s parties or events and does not provide any other services;